JohnReedV/boss-bot/README.md

 ### 🤖 Chat with AI

 Feeling lonely?
 Start a conversation with our built-in AI model.
+Can be configured to work with OpenAI API or a local Ollama instance.

+### 🌅 AI Image generation.

+Generate an image of ANYTHING!
+Can be configured to work with OpenAI API or a local comfyUI instance.

 ### 🎵 Music Playback